lonequantum/hazlab2/README.md

 - the command line also permits to make a no-loop ("perfect") maze, by default a non-perfect maze is generated
 - fixed window size (not resizable, no fullscreen)
 - written in C99 instead of C90
-- use of GLFW instead of GLUT
+- use of glad/GLFW instead of GLUT
 - better code organization and more conventional coding style
 - focus on portability across POSIX systems only (no longer Window$-friendly)
 - better algorithms

-THIS IS STILL A WORK IN PROGRESS (3D part not started yet)
+THIS IS STILL A WORK IN PROGRESS